-EU air travel tops one billion passengers
+EU air travel tops 1 billion passengers

 Every EU country saw growth compared with 2023, when the effects of the pandemic were still lingering.
-Hungary led the rebound with a 19.2% jump, followed by Czechia (18.9%) and Estonia (17.8%).
-Growth was more modest in Sweden (1.3%), Bulgaria (3.8%), France and Ireland (both 4.6%).
-Belgium sat mid-table with a 7.5% rise.
+Hungary led the rebound with a 19.2 per cent jump, followed by Czechia (18.9 per cent) and Estonia (17.8 per cent).
+Growth was more modest in Sweden (1.3 per cent), Bulgaria (3.8 per cent), France and Ireland (both 4.6 per cent).
+Belgium sat mid-table with a 7.5 per cent rise.

 Paris Charles de Gaulle remained the EU’s busiest airport, handling 70.3 million passengers in 2024.
 Amsterdam Schiphol (66.8 million) and Madrid Barajas (66.1 million) completed the top three.
 Brussels Airport ranked 20th with 23.6 million travellers.